Letters from Lodi

 Lodi's Key Role in the Popularizing of California Albariño

 Why is Lodi's Tour of Albariño such a big deal?
 Because just within the past 20 years, this varietal white wine has become a Lodi signature.
-Locally, there are now more Lodi wineries offering Albariño (well over a dozen) than any of the usual California varietals, Chardonnay and Sauvignon blanc.
+Locally, there are now more Lodi wineries offering Albariño (well over a dozen) than any of the usual California varietals, Chardonnay and Sauvignon Blanc.

 Lodi emerged as one of California's key Albariño regions soon after Markus and Liz Bokisch of Bokisch Vineyards first planted the grape in 1999 in their "mother block" (called Las Cerezas Vineyard) behind their home in Lodi's Mokelumne River appellation.
-After living in Spain briefly in the mid-1990s, the Bokischs still return to Spain once or twice each year to visit close family and wine industry friends.
+After living in Spain briefly in the mid-1990s, the Bokischs still return to Spain once or twice each year to visit close family and wine industry, friends.

 The Albariño selection originally planted by the Bokischs was brought to Lodi directly from the Rías Baias.
-The earliest bottlings proved to be so successful, several more Lodi growers and wineries began planting the same plant material (except for Silvaspoons Vineyards in Lodi's Alta Mesa AVA, who has specialized in a Portuguese Alvarinho selection).
+The earliest bottlings proved to be so successful, several more Lodi growers and wineries began planting the same plant material (except for Silvaspoons Vineyards in Lodi's Alta Mesa AVA, which has specialized in a Portuguese Alvarinho selection).

 The Bokischs' Albariño selection was donated to U.C.
-Davis' Foundation Plant Services in 2001, and a single clone was developed as a result of microshoot tip tissue culture therapy.
+Davis' Foundation Plant Services in 2001, and a single clone was developed as a result of micro shoot tip tissue culture therapy.
 The Bokisch clone is now available to the entire American wine industry as Albariño 01.
 According to the USDA's latest California grape acreage report (2020), there are now 562 acres of Albariño planted in California, 190 of those acres in Lodi alone.